-- Improved security, performance, and cost optimization: Trusted Remediator helps you to enhance your accounts' overall security posture, optimize resource utilization, and reduce operational costs. - Self-service setup and configuration: You can configure Trusted Remediator to align with your requirements and preferences. - Automated Trusted Advisor check remediation: After configuration, Trusted Remediator automatically runs the remediation actions for selected Trusted Advisor checks.
-This automation eliminates the need for manual intervention. - Best practice implementation: Remediation actions are based on established best practices, so issues are addressed in a standardized and effective manner. - Scheduled execution: You can choose the remediation schedule that aligns with your day-to-day operational workflows.
+- Improved security, performance, and cost optimization: Trusted Remediator helps you to enhance your accounts' overall security posture, optimize resource utilization, and reduce operational costs. - Self-service setup and configuration: You can configure Trusted Remediator to align with your requirements and preferences.

+- Automated Trusted Advisor checks and AWS Compute Optimizer recommendations remediation: After configuration, Trusted Remediator automatically runs the remediation actions for selected checks.
+This automation eliminates the need for manual intervention. - Best practice implementation: Remediation actions are based on established best practices, so issues are addressed in a standardized and effective manner. - Scheduled execution: You can choose the remediation schedule that aligns with your day-today operational workflows.